Skip to main content

 FieldDescription

-kindThe kind of this message
+kindThe kind of the message

 This provides the ability to report Yazi's internal events in real-time, which is useful for external tool integration (such as Neovim), as they will be able to subscribe to the events triggered by the user behavior.